Book Yours Today

 For Devon Customers

-In the event that your stairlift develops a fault just give us a call.
+If your stairlift develops a fault just give us a call.
 Very often the problem is a simple one, which can be resolved over the phone.
-If not, one of our engineers will endeavour to be with you as soon as possible, probably within an hour or two and definitely within 24 hours of your call.
+If not, one of our engineers will call on you as soon as possible.

-We aim for installation within 3 days of you placing your order.
-If we have the correct stairlift in stock installation could be as soon as the next day!
-Curved stairlifts are made to fit the exact curve of your stairs and manufactured to order.
-This can take between 5 days to 3 weeks before installation.
+We aim for installation within a week of you placing your order.
+If we have the correct stairlift in stock we can install it within a few days.
+Curved stairlifts are tailor made to fit the exact curve of your stairs and manufactured to order, so these could take two or three weeks to be ready for installation.

 Stand at the top of the stairs and measure from the top stair tread (A) and extend your tape measure down the staircase.